 They are sponsored by The Open Society Scholarship Programs Doctoral Fellows Program.
 The Program is designed to provide the highest research and teaching qualification to individuals positioned to play an active role in the revitalization and reform of social sciences and humanities scholarship in their home countries.
 The doctoral programs are designed on a flexible formatthat enables Fellows to study and conduct research both in the US and in Georgia, thereby maintaining professional engagement with their home institutions while completing the degree.

 Educational Policy, Research & Administration Department Chair, professor Gretchen Rossman, who traveled to Georgia and Kyrgyzstan last February to conduct final selection interviews, noted that “all the applicants we interviewed in Georgia are dedicated, energetic, and creative educators who seek to make change in the education system in Georgia.
 We are very pleased to have Lasha, Tamara, and Natia with us.”
-At a recent reception for the School of Education’s Center for International Education, the Fellows met professor Alice Harris of the Linguistics Department who studies the Georgian language, and her colleague, Mariam Tsiskarishvili, who is a visiting scholar from Georgia with the Linguistics Department this year.
+At a recent reception for the College of Education’s Center for International Education, the Fellows met professor Alice Harris of the Linguistics Department who studies the Georgian language, and her colleague, Mariam Tsiskarishvili, who is a visiting scholar from Georgia with the Linguistics Department this year.

 “I am primarily interested in being exposed to the practices that are directly related to Information and Communication Technologies (ICT) used in on-line, distance an immersive education, teacher training; and how emerging technologies can be used to positively influence education issues such as student achievement and teacher professional development; and how to bridge the gap between the attitudes of teachers and students towards technology.
 I am interested in research that investigate teachers’ non-formal learning experiences, their nature, how this experiences affect teacher’s professional practices; how the knowledge about non-formal learning measures can be put in practice with policy recommendations on design and implementation of effective programs.” - Lasha